 Acceptance to the program is competitive and a limited number of students are selected each year.
 Selected Fellows receive a stipend to offset major expenses.

-Suggested majors and/or professional interests: IARD, Agricultural Science, Global Health, Development Sociology focusing on economics, agriculture, international relations, development studies, health, nutrition, human ecology, gender studies
+Suggested majors and/or professional interests: Global Development, Agricultural Science, Global Health, Development Sociology focusing on economics, agriculture, international relations, development studies, health, nutrition, human ecology, gender studies

 Tata-Cornell Institute (TCI) is a long-term research initiative focusing on the design and evaluation of innovative interventions linking agriculture, food systems, human nutrition, and poverty in India.
-TCI is part of the College of Agriculture and Life Sciences and are hosted by the Charles H. Dyson School of Applied Economics and Management.
+TCI is part of the College of Agriculture and Life Sciences.

 Interns based in the field with our partners or in the Delhi office will have predetermined deliverables and resources and support to carry them out.
 Interns may also be placed with one of our partner collaborators or as an assistant to a graduate student conducting fieldwork.
 Every effort will be made to ensure that the selected student is assigned according to his/her preferred area of interests and skillset; however, the TCI or partner collaborator may need to assign the student to a project that best meets the partner collaborator’s needs.